Settle is a Town in the county of North Yorkshire.

 There are great places to visit near Settle including some great waterfalls, ruins, historic monuments, hiking areas, villages, rivers and streams, towns, caves, limestone pavements, geological features, mountains, cities, historic buildings, hills, castles, country parks, parks, gardens and ancient sites.

-The area around Settle boasts some of the best ancient sites including Schoolboys Tower, Jubilee Cave, and Victoria Cave.
+The area around Settle features a number of interesting ancient sites including Schoolboys Tower, Jubilee Cave, and Victoria Cave.

 Settle History